 That being said, we can't stress enough that being just above average means exactly that: you're doing okay but are failing to make customer experience a differentiating factor.

 CSAT response rate benchmarks

-Unlike CSAT scores, there is no exact data on response rates by industries, but even if there was it would not be relevant, and this is why.
-Response rates can be drastically different based on the channel used to collect the data.
+Unlike CSAT scores, there is no concrete data on industry standard CSAT response rates to CSAT surveys.
+Even if there was, it would not be relevant, and here's why: response rates can be drastically different based on the channel used to collect the data.